 Read and learn from the Taviano’s.
 It doesn’t mean their choice needs to be your choice.
 One caveat: the Taviano family are Christians.
 Some of their core values come from their faith, while others you can find in secular families.

-Ask Questions: Find Your Answers
+Ask Questions About Education: Find Your Own Answers

 I believe that because Marla was a blogger first, her writing reads like a conversation between friends.
 I loved reading this book – literally couldn’t put it down.
 Because she has read so many books on unschooling, this book is one way to get the reader’s digest version and see if you want to explore unschooling further.